Redis Streams vs Kafka: 100K-500K ops/sec alternative

 # ... process the entry ...

-With the primitives in place, here is a complete pipeline with a producer, consumer workers, retry logic, and a dead-letter queue for poison messages.
+With the basics in place, here is a full pipeline: a producer, consumer workers, retry logic, and a dead-letter queue for poison messages.

-The producer appends events with automatic stream trimming:
+The producer appends events and trims the stream as it goes:

 import json